Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 - Users have stated that the footrests may rattle or creak during use

-This design is suitable for the beginner who doesn’t need a machine with all of the fancy bells and whistles.
+This design is suitable for the beginner who doesn’t need something with all of the fancy bells and whistles.
 It has all of the essentials a great starter rower should.
 Most importantly, it will help give you results, while still costing a fraction of what the higher end machines cost.

 If you’re looking for the top of the line model with advanced features, either the Concept2 Model D or E are excellent choices.
-Both machines offer stellar performance and will last you for years to come.
+Both offer stellar performance and will last you for years to come.